SansGuidon/bookmarks/README.md

 * [Mailinator](https://www.mailinator.com/) - lets you create unique, disposable inboxes which delete themselves after a few days.
 * :star: [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins
 * [Find your Facebook ID](https://findmyfbid.com/) - find the Facebook personal numeric ID for fb:admins, social plugins, and more.
 Provide the profile URL of a page or your profile and get the Facebook (context) id.
 This id can then be used to [find similar pages](https://www.facebook.com/pages/?ref=page_suggestions_on_liking_refresh&frompageid=)
+* [Ecoscore](http://ecoscore.be/) - find and compare the ecoscores of new and old vehicles

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos